top of page

 I enjoy working in both two- and three-dimensional fiber art, and have been in love with fabric my entire life, learning to sew at age five, and making my own clothes by 11.
 While a student in college, (and with the bribery of food), I took a quilted vest class with my mother.
 We both walked out of that class in love with quilting and have continued to do so to this day.

-I am a member of SAQA (Studio Art Quilt Associates), Signature Artists L.L.C., American Quilter's Society, and the Pomegranate Guild of Judaic Needlework.
+I am a member of SAQA (Studio Art Quilt Associates), and the Pomegranate Guild of Judaic Needlework.
 I have participated in Textile Talks, been interviewed on local radio, have been published in SAQA and Pomegranate Guild related publications, have work in public buildings and private homes and have had work displayed in juried exhibits.

 bottom of page